I work with people from all walks of life and backgrounds who have a diverse range of experiences and mental health needs.

 I have also worked as a mentor and a volunteer for many different charity organisations that specialise in the areas of self-harm; suicide; children impacted by physical and learning disabilities; low-income households, and clients with various mental health needs.

-Over time, I recognised in both my professional and charitable roles how much I enjoyed helping and supporting others, so I decided to change course to work solely as a therapist.
+Moreover, I recognised in both my professional and charitable roles how much I enjoyed helping and supporting others, so I decided to change course to work solely as a therapist where I am trained in many therapies including attachment patterns and anger management.

-I am still humbled and do not take it for granted when a potential client chooses me to be a part of their therapeutic journey.
+Within my work, I am humbled and do not take it for granted when a potential client chooses me to be a part of their therapeutic journey.
 I also understand that deciding to make a change resulting in contacting a therapist is not an easy one to make.
-However, taking that step can be a brave and decisive one for self-healing.
+However, taking that step can be a courageous and decisive one for self-healing.

 If you are looking to take that next step.